 Second only to Kapil Dev on the list of Indian fast bowlers, Zaheer Khan was born this day.
 Aged 22, he announced his arrival at the international level in the 2000 ICC Champions Trophy with two full, inswinging deliveries that did for Steve Waugh and Daryll Cullinan, and was immediately thrust into Test cricket as partner and understudy to Javagal Srinath.
 Zaheer struggled during his first 20 Tests, taking 54 wickets at 40 apiece, but came into his own in 2002-03, reversing the old and new ball skilfully.
 He took consecutive five-wicket hauls in New Zealand and followed that up with a fine 2003 World Cup - bar the final.
-A hamstring injury saw him relegated to bit-part performer as Indian cricket scripted some of its finest moments away but he forced his way back after a successful season for Worcestershire in 2006, and he helped India win their fifth Test on English soil in 2007.
+A hamstring injury saw him relegated to bit-part performer as Indian cricket scripted some of its finest moments away, but he forced his way back after a successful season for Worcestershire in 2006, and the following year he helped India win their fifth Test on English soil.
 On the 2011 tour of England, Zaheer pulled a hamstring on the first day of the series and India failed to win a single international match on the trip.
-He returned to Test cricket later that year in Australia, but fitness remained a concern.
-He was dropped after the tour of New Zealand in 2014.
+He returned to Test cricket later that year in Australia, but fitness remained a concern and he was dropped after the tour of New Zealand in 2014.

 English batsmen who average 50 in Tests are few and far between, making Charles "Jack" Russell, who was born today, one of a rare breed.
 A reliable, largely on-side player, Russell recovered from an inauspicious start (10 runs in four innings) to average 56.87.
 And he had a remarkable conversion-rate: he made five centuries despite making over 50 on only seven occasions.
 His finest hour came in his last Test, in Durban in 1922-23, when he became the first Englishman to make two hundreds in a Test.
 A tree was planted to mark the feat, but strangely Russell never played Test cricket again.
 He was a Wisden Cricketer of the Year in 1923 but appeared in only ten Tests, the last eight of which yielded 900 runs at an average of 75.
 He was also a distinguished servant for Essex, where he died in 1961.

-Michael Clarke scored a glittering debut hundred on this day against India in the first Test in Bangalore.
+Michael Clarke scored a glittering debut Test hundred on this day against India in Bangalore.
 He even got to wear his baggy green cap at the big moment.
 Not that he was distracted - he was finally out for 151 and Australia were on their way to a 1-0 lead in the four-match series.

 Before he ruined his career through his involvement in spot-fixing in 2010, Salman Butt, born on this day, was a talented batsman who made an impression with a match-winning century against India at Eden Gardens in 2004.
 When he followed it up with a fifty and a century in the Test series in Australia, it appeared Pakistan had found a long-term opener.
 But though he was often compared to Saeed Anwar for his style of play, Butt struggled to remain consistent, averaging less than 30 between January 2006 and July 2009.
 He was made vice-captain after Pakistan's horror tour of Australia in 2009-10, and on the subsequent England tour, he took over as captain after Shahid Afridi stepped down.
 Butt led Pakistan to Test wins over Australia at Headingley and then against England at The Oval.
 However, things turned sour towards the end of the tour, when he was banned by the ICC after being found guilty of being involved in spot-fixing in the Lord's Test - for which he was later also jailed in England.